Johan Bäckman: Ukraine

 Bäckman has voiced support for Russia in the Russo-Ukrainian War.
 In March 2014, Bäckman was invited to participate as an observer by the Eurasian Observatory for Democracy & Elections (EODE), a far-right Russia-based self-proclaimed election monitoring organization, in the disputed Crimean status referendum, which resulted in the annexation of Crimea by Russia.
 Bäckman stated that he saw no violations and considered the referendum to be within the framework of international law.

 He alleges to represent the separatist Donetsk People's Republic in Finland, and in May he announced that they will open a representative office in Helsinki.
-Bäckman claimed the Malaysia Airlines Flight 17 shootdown was a United States provocation to justify a NATO intervention in Donbass conflict, and describes the Ukrainian government as "the Kiev junta".
+Bäckman claimed the Malaysia Airlines Flight 17 shootdown was a United States provocation to justify a NATO intervention in the War in Donbas, and describes the Ukrainian government as "the Kiev junta".

 During the 2022 Russian invasion of Ukraine he has given statements to Russian media outlets about the anti-Russian sentiment of the European Union and Britain, and claimed that Ukraine as a nation does not exist.

+Bäckman has been involved in recruiting Finns for the war in eastern Ukraine on the Russian side.